jedisct1/libsodium-doc/hashing/README.md

 you always get the same output, but you can't recover the original message from that output.

 Whether the input to a hash function is a single digit or a huge document, the output has a fixed length.
-And regardless of the length of the input the output **varies chaotically**, so that the hashes of similar inputs are wildly different.
+And regardless of the length of the input the output varies chaotically, so that the hashes of similar inputs are wildly different.

 Sodium uses two general-purpose hash algorithms: